Suor/funcy/docs/colls.rst

         walk(lambda x: x * 2, 'ABC')   # -> 'AABBCC'
         walk(compose(str, ord), 'ABC') # -> '656667'

-    One should probably use :func:`map` or :func:`~itertools.imap` when doesn't need to preserve collection type.
+    One should use :func:`map` when there is no need to preserve collection type.

     .. note about constructor interface?